NehaChawdipande/LittleLemon/README.md

 # Restaurant Reservation & Portfolio website - Little Lemon

-This is my final project for the Meta Front-End Developer Professional Certificate Please note that All stock images used in the website are from Unsplash.com
+This is my final project for the Meta Front-End Developer Professional Certificate.

+Please note that All stock images used in the website are from Unsplash.com

 Demo image 1